MarcinMG-web/React-User-Management-App/README.md

     3. npm run start:dev
     4. Open the browsers at http://localhost:3000.

-React application using: React router, db service Bootstrap and JasvaScript
+React application using: React router, json-server, Bootstrap and JavaScript.